Continuing Conversation... Emily Oster on Infant Mortality

 EconTalk host Russ Roberts welcomes back University of Chicago’s Emily Oster in this week’s episode, in which they discuss the differences in infant mortality rates across nations, as well as the challenges and opportunities afforded by health data.

 Share your thoughts on this week’s conversation by responding to any or all of the questions below in the comments.
-We love to hear from you!Check Your Knowledge:

 1. How are infant mortality rates calculated, and what difficulties arise in comparing these rates across countries?